-- The Looked After Co-ordinator will arrange a transition meeting with any previous setting to ensure that all relevant information is gained prior to the admission date.
-If this is not possible or if there has not been any previous setting then he will meet with all relevant parties, this will include the Foster Carer, Social Worker and parents if appropriate. - Careful consideration will then be made into the most appropriate start date and, on some occasions it may be necessary to have a reduced timetable at first, this is only required in rare situations - The child will be met on their first day by a member of the schools patoral team - The Looked After Co-ordinator will then meet them during the first couple of weeks and will also check that the teacher has no concerns.
+- The designated teacher will arrange a transition meeting with any previous setting to ensure that all relevant information is gained prior to the admission date.
+If this is not possible or if there has not been any previous setting then he will meet with all relevant parties, this will include the Foster Carer, Social Worker and parents if appropriate. - Careful consideration will then be made into the most appropriate start date and, on some occasions it may be necessary to have a reduced timetable at first, this is only required in rare situations. - The child will be met on their first day by a member of the school's pastoral team - The designated teacher will then meet them during the first couple of weeks and will also check that the teacher has no concerns.
 It may be necessary to meet with Foster Carers.